 3. At this step, the adoption country authorities will check the USCIS approvals and other documents and find children who meet your requirements and eligibility.
 Referral documents will be sent to you when the children who fit your circumstances are found.
 These documents include information such as children’s backgrounds, family, and medical records, as well as their specific needs.

 4. Another petition must be submitted to the USCIS.
 You must complete and submit Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
 This will determine if the child is qualified for immigration.
 Keep in mind that you must prove that the child adoption process is not yet complete.
 If the USCIS approves your request, you can start the next step.

-6. If the previous steps were done successfully, the US Embassy in the child’s country issues an Article 5/17 Letter to you.
+6. If the previous steps were done successfully, the US Embassy in the child’s country will issue an Article 5/17 Letter to you.
 This letter indicates that the child is eligible to immigrate.
 You will also receive a guardianship order.

 The application process for Non-Hague Convention Countries

 1. You must first select the adoption provider center in one of the non-Hague Convention countries.